How to Apply for a Building Permit in France

 Before you Start the Work

 On site, you must display the application with the town hall stamp and install a sign visible from the public road describing your project.
 This signage must remain there for the duration of the work.
 There are models from the website of the Ministry of Ecology, Sustainable Development, Transport and Housing.
-The town hall must display your permit within 8 days of its issue, for a period of at least 2 months.
+The town hall must display your permit within 8 days of its issue, for a period of at least two months.
 During this period, it may be contested by third parties.

 Keep your Building License Up to Date

-The building permit are valid for a period of 2 years, so if you do not start the work within this period, or if your work is interrupted for more than a year, your permit will lapse.
+The building permit are valid for a period of two years, so if you do not start the work within this period, or if your work is interrupted for more than a year, your permit will lapse.
 You will then have to re-apply for a permit at the town hall.

 Back to articles